friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 </div>

 The figure above illustrates what happens when Gaussian priors of different kinds are chosen.
 When the variance of the prior is low, i.e. $\Sigma\_{0}=I\sigma\_{0}^{2}$ with small $\sigma$ (left column), then many samples are needed to change the posterior distribution.
-When the prior mean is well calibrated to the generating distribution, this translates to a better MMSE than the ML estimate with few samples but doesn't get better when more samples are introduced.
-However, when the prior mean is far from the generating distribution, then the estimate will always be quite bad.
+When the prior mean is well calibrated to the generating distribution but the variance is still small, this translates to a better MMSE than the ML estimate with few samples but doesn't get better when more samples are introduced.
+However, when the prior mean is far from the generating distribution, then the estimate will always be quite bad if the variance is kept small.
 The other end of the spectrum is when $\sigma$ is large (right column), in which case it doesn't really matter what the prior mean is since the posterior mean is more or less equal to the ML estimate.

 The more interesting case is when $\mu\_{0}$ is well calibrated and $\Sigma\_{0}$ is moderate (middle column, top).
 In this setting, the MMSE gives a much better estimate than the MLE, _especially_ in low sample-size settings - in this case, more than an order of magnitude.

-However, when the prior is bad, the MMSE estimate will always be worse than the MLE (middle column, bottom).
+All of this is to say that the choice of prior can, and sometimes _should_, have big effects on estimates.
+Choosing a _well calibrated prior_, something we will look into in a few posts but can be done.

 <br>

 # Discussion

 Even though the Gaussian distribution is one of the simplest distributions we can work with, it already illustrates the effects of using the Bayesian approach, which we saw in [the previous section](#choices-of-priors).
-When the prior is correctly specified, it can greatly boost performance in the low-data regime; on the other hand, when given the amount of observed data increases, this posterior "collapses" to the ML solution.
+When the prior is correctly specified, it can greatly boost performance in the low-data regime; on the other hand, when the amount of observed data increases, this posterior "merges" with the ML solution.

 In the next few posts we will still be concerned with the Gaussian distribution, however we will cast the problem into that of _prediction_ in the regression task.
 Basically, we will observe what we consider to be a linear transformation of a Gaussian, and we will once again attempt to recover the parameters of the Gaussian.
 <br>